miguelito34/mse_231/README.md

 git pull origin master
 ```

-3. The first time you go to push a file, you may recieve this note:
+3. The first time you go to push a file, you may receive this note:
 ```
 fatal: The current branch master has no upstream branch.
 To push the current branch and set the remote as upstream, use